Electronics Manufacturing Services

 - Printed circuit board equipment values have been steady, with older assets still marketable internationally

-Equipment is valuable: Equipment at EMS providers includes printed circuit board assembly (“PCBA”) lines, which typically consist of screen printers, high speed chip placement machines, reflow ovens, and automated optical inspection (“AOI”) stations.
-Other equipment groups can include test and measurement, and metal and plastic fabrication tools.
+Equipment is valuable: Equipment at EMS providers includes printed circuit board assembly (PCBA) lines, which typically consist of screen printers, high-speed chip placement machines, reflow ovens, and automated optical inspection stations.
+Other equipment groups can include test and measurement and metal and plastic fabrication tools.
 The majority of PCBA equipment at EMS facilities is manufactured by a small number of vendors.
 Newer models are distinguished by increased speeds and the ability to produce smaller and denser products.
 Whereas each successive generation of equipment causes downward pressure on the value of legacy equipment, the useful life of PCBA equipment is long, with a strong market for legacy equipment in developing countries worldwide.
 These markets include Asia, Latin America, and Eastern Europe.

-Many EMS providers are dependent on a few customers for a large percentage of revenue.
-When one of these customers suffers a downturn and delays or cancels orders, the result is often an EMS provider with excess inventory and lowered revenue in what is typically a low margin business.
+Industry Volatility Necessitates Close Monitoring: Many EMS providers are dependent on a few customers for a large percentage of revenue.
+When one of these customers suffers a downturn and delays or cancels orders, the result is often an EMS provider with excess inventory and lowered revenue in what is typically a low-margin business.
 Frequent reappraisals, particularly of inventory, are highly recommended.
-Other events that should trigger an inventory and/or equipment appraisal update are the opening or closing of a facility since the asset mix is likely to change, and the addition of a significant customer since “fresh” inventory typically results in increased inventory value due to lower rates of excess material compared to legacy customers.
+Other events that should trigger an inventory and/or equipment appraisal update include the opening or closing of a facility, since the asset mix is likely to change, and the addition of a significant customer, since “fresh” inventory typically results in increased inventory value due to lower rates of excess material when compared to legacy customers.